Widespread across Britain, more frequently recorded in south (Musgrove, 2023).

-The abdomen is black with a yellow-white band, which in the female is confined to the fifth tergite.
-The stigma of the forewing is bicolorous cream and black.
-Hind femora are mostly black and the tibia are red.
+Allantus cinctus is very active in bright sunlight and is a strong flier.
+The female abdomen is black with a yellow-white band, which is confined to the fifth tergite.
+In the male, the abdomen is entirely black.
+The head is black and the clypeus is deeply incised.
+The stigma of the forewing is bicolorous cream and black as is the tegula.
+Hind femora are mostly black (sometimes white at the extreme base) and the tibia are red.
+[NB.
+According to Koch, in the holotype and two other males, the basal 2/3rds of the tibia are white as in the female.
+Koch observes that this seems to be a characteristic that occurs more frequently in western European specimens.]
 The apical two or three hind tarsal segments are darkened.

 Size: 7 - 10mm

 GB Rarity Status: None

 Flight period: At least bivoltine, May to June and July to August

 Plant associations: Rosaceae including Rosa spp. (rose) and Rubus spp. (brambles).

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Koch, F., 1988.
 Zur Differentialdiagnose einiger Allantus-Arten (Insecta, Hymenoptera, Symphyta: Tenthredinidae).
 Reichenbachia, Staatliches Museum für Tierkunde Dresden, 26(9), pp.43-53.